 If you hate having to spring clean or if the mere metion of the word cleaning sends a shiver down your spine, don’t worry as secretly, we all do!

 Thankfully the process can be made more enjoyable with a few lifehacks and a new perspective.
+Here are 9 spring cleaning tips that are quick and ensure your end up with a tidy house!

 1. Buy nothing month